catinsurance/IsaacBlueprints/docs/tutorials/crash_course/costumes.md

 ```

 ### XML (Non-REPENTOGON)
-Defining and adding a costume to a character with this method will ensure that the costume is never removed under any normal circumstances.
-As there is no method to define our own custom costumes in the [players.xml](https://wofsauge.github.io/IsaacDocs/rep/xml/players.html?) file, we can make do with adding an existing costume and replacing its sprite only if its on our character.
+Using XML to add a costume will ensure it will never be removed by rerolls, or by the Mother's Shadow escape sequence.
+Vanilla characters get around this by adding a `costume` property with the ID of the costume that the character should have.
+Because modded costumes do not have IDs, the only solution to this is to use one of vanilla game's player-specific costumes that has the appropriate layers we need, and to replace its spritesheet in our character's [costume suffix folder](#adding-character-specific-costume-replacements).

-Inside the `players.xml` file where you have your custom character defined, add the `costume` variable and set it to an existing vanilla null costume.
-You can get a good idea of the IDs of each null costume through the [NullItemID](https://wofsauge.github.io/IsaacDocs/rep/enums/NullItemID.html) enumeration, or looking in the `costumes2.xml` folder inside the game's extracted resources.
-In this case, we'll be using Dead Tainted Lazarus' costume.
+Inside the `players.xml` file where you have your custom character defined, add the `costume` property and set it to an existing vanilla null costume.
+You can get a good idea of the IDs of each null costume through the [NullItemID](https://wofsauge.github.io/IsaacDocs/rep/enums/NullItemID.html) enumeration, or by looking in the `costumes2.xml` folder inside the game's extracted resources.

+In this example, we will make a custom costume for our character's hair that uses Flipped Tainted Lazarus' costume as a base, as this costume is never added to other characters in the game through normal means.

 ```xml
 <players root="gfx/characters/costumes/"